 Germany had failed to keep with reparations payments after the Treaty of Versailles, and the French and Belgium armies occupied the Ruhr in January 1923, causing further instability and outrage across the rest of the country.

 Erich von Ludendorff, a famed World War One general, had spent the postwar years spreading the myth that the German armies had been “stabbed in the back” by the German authorities.
 This myth is known as the Dolchstoßlegende in German.

 In September 1923, following a period of protracted turmoil and unrest, Bavarian Prime Minister Eugen von Knilling announced a state of emergency, and Gustav von Kahr was appointed State commissioner with powers to govern the state.

-Von Kahr formed a triumvirate with the Bavarian state police chief Colonel Hans Ritter von Seisser and Otto von Lossow, the commander of the Bavarian Reichswehr, the reduced-strength German army stipulated by the Allies at Versailles.
+Von Kahr formed a triumvirate (a political regime ruled by 3 powerful individuals) with the Bavarian state police chief Colonel Hans Ritter von Seisser and Otto von Lossow, the commander of the Bavarian Reichswehr – the reduced-strength German army stipulated by the Allies at Versailles.

 The ‘Beer Hall Putsch’

 On 8 November von Kahr was making a speech to around 3,000 assembled people.
 Hitler, along with around 600 members of the SA, surrounded the Beer Hall.

 Hitler climbed onto a chair and fired a shot, yelling that “The national revolution has broken out!
 The hall is filled with six hundred men.
 Nobody is allowed to leave.”